What is lead?

 - To keep children from touching lead-contaminated soil, it is recommended that six inches of landscaping material, such as small rocks or mulch, or plants be planted around the sides of the home to create a barrier to the leaded soil.

 - Do not allow children to play in bare soil.

 - Do not plant vegetable gardens or fruit trees within 5 feet of the home's outside walls.

 - Test the soil before you start planting fruits or vegetables near your home’s outside walls.

 Click here to see a list of labs in Connecticut that test soils for lead

 Non-Environmental Sources: Below are other ways in which someone can become lead poisoned.

-- Religious powder from India, eye liner from Asia, Africa or the Middle East and other products such as kohl, kajal, surma and tiro have had many recalls, due to high levels of lead.
+- Religious powder from India, eye liner from Asia, Africa or the Middle East, and other products such as kohl, kajal, surma, and tiro have been recalled due to high levels of lead.

 Imported Food and Spices

 - Imported food and spices, brought or sent to the United States from another country, may be contaminated with lead.